 There are buses and shuttle buses from Denpasar (3.5 hours) and from Ubud and you can also hire a scooter from Ubud.
 However, if you can afford it, the easiest way is to hire a driver or a taxi.
 Since there are so many places of interest along the way, we suggest hiring a driver and stopping along the way.
 With a driver, from Ubud it takes about 1.5 hours without any stops and from Denpasar a little bit longer (depending on traffic).

 Where to Stay in Munduk

 If you want a really unique experience and can afford it, we stayed at the wonderful eco-lodge Sanak Retreat.
 Located very close to Munduk village.
 The scenery is unbeatable, the staff was amazing and the food was excellent.
 You can spend your days trekking around the area, visit the local villages or the numerous close by waterfalls or just relaxing around the pool, reading a book while overlooking the rice fields in front of your porch and spoiling yourself with a message at the spa.
+Another option for a luxury boutique hotel is the famous Munduk Moding Plantation Nature Resort & Spa.
+It has an amazing infinity pool which overlooks the beautiful scenery and their coffee plantation garden.
 For less expensive choices, you can try any of these Munduk accommodation choices.

 Munduk is truly one of the best places you can go to if you want to experience the rural and less touristy side of Bali.
 From the rice terraces, clove and coffee plantations, trekking opportunities and gorgeous waterfalls to visiting the local villages and relaxing at the pool, there are many attractions and things to do all around the area and it is one of Bali’s hidden gems.
 So make sure to include Munduk in your Bali itinerary!